motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 -------------------

-The raspberrypi_defconfig configuration is a minimal configuration with all that is required to bring the Raspberry Pi.
+The raspberrypi_defconfig configuration is a minimal configuration with all that is required to bring the Raspberry Pi up.
 You should base your work on this defconfig:

   $ make raspberrypi_defconfig